Sober Living Homes

+There are many benefits to staying in a sober-living home, including attending 12-step programs, creating structure, accountability, and creating a sober fellowship.
 A big part of staying in a sober living home is creating positive friendships that help to reinforce the desire to abstain from drugs and alcohol.

-Improve Your Chances of Staying Sober
+Improve Your Chances Of Staying Sober

 A sober living home acts as a supplement to an individual’s recovery.
 It is an alternative to going from an immersive care environment straight to a totally unstructured environment at home.
 Because sober living homes replicate normal, everyday life situations while instilling healthy habits, they help to reduce the chance of relapse.